ibmresilient/resilient-community-apps/fn_cve_search/README.md

 `resilient-circuits customize`

-Answer the prompts for the package to import.
+Reply to the prompt for package import.

-To import the data table into Resilient after customization, follow below instructions:
+The layout can be extended to add the CVE function datatable by following these instructions:

    1. Go to Resilient Customization Settings > Layouts > Incident Tabs > + Add Tab